Timex Datalink: Cult and popular culture

-Due to its unique features and long tradition of innovation and utility, the Datalink watch line has achieved cult-like status among technically minded people.
-In addition, many websites are dedicated to the programming and information exchange among its many fans.
-Yahoo groups also exist for fans and software developers alike, especially for the latest Datalink USB series.
+Due to its unique features and long tradition, many websites are dedicated to the programming of the watch.

 The early Datalink 50/150 models received a tongue in cheek "[dis]honorable" mention in PC World's "25 Worst Tech Products of All Time" list in 2006 and were inducted in "the high tech hall of shame", with the rationale that "It looked like a Casio on steroids" and "To download data to it, you held it in front of your CRT monitor while the monitor displayed a pattern of flashing black-and-white stripes (which, incidentally, also turned you into the Manchurian Candidate)", referring to the earlier, flashing CRT method of data transfer, adding that "Depending on your point of view, it was either seriously cool or deeply disturbing".

 Timex Datalink watches are referred to as "classics" and as "worn by astronauts to the moon" in Jeffery Deaver's crime thriller novel The Burning Wire.

 They are also featured at the online exhibit of the National Museum of American History.